verified_user

 Developer and deployer duties

-Developers and deployers each have reasonable-care obligations, with deployers expected to manage impact assessments, notices, and risk controls.
+Developers and deployers have role-specific obligations for disclosures, risk management, impact assessments, notices, and consumer controls.

 map